 Mongolia is a landlocked country in east-central Asia.
 In area, it is 19th largest country in the world, with a population of 2.9 million inhabitants.
 Politically, Mongolia is a parliamentary republic.

-For most of its area, Mongolia possesses a highly continental, semi-arid to arid climate, characterized by low precipitation and therefore low water availability.
-Perennial rivers are found in the northern part of the country, but are lacking in the dry southern part.
-River runoff in the summer is variable and depends on the amount of rainfall in the summer months with contribution from the ice and snow collected in the mountains during the winter season.
-Lakes in Mongolia store approximately 75 percent of the total fresh water resources, with Lake Khuvsgul alone storing 75 percent of the total water volume in these lakes.
-From a water resources management perspective, Mongolia is divided into 29 Water Basins.
+For most of its area, Mongolia possesses a highly continental, semi-arid to arid climate characterized by low precipitation and therefore low water availability.
+Perennial rivers are found in the northern part of the country but are lacking in the dry southern part.
+River runoff in the summer is variable and depends on the amount of rainfall in the summer months, with contributions from the ice and snow collected in the mountains during the winter season.
+Lakes in Mongolia store approximately 75% of the total freshwater resources, with Lake Khuvsgul alone storing 75% of the total water volume in these lakes.
+From a water resources management perspective, Mongolia is divided into 29 water basins.

 The 2030 Water Resources Group (2030 WRG) is a public, private, civil society partnership hosted by the World Bank Group.
 The partnership supports country-level collaboration designed to unite diverse groups with a common interest in the sustainable management of water resources.

 Our global partners include bilateral agencies and governments (Swiss Development Cooperation, Swedish Development Cooperation, the governments of Hungary and Israel), private companies (Nestlé, PepsiCo, Coca-Cola, Dow Chemical, Ab InBev), development banks (IFC, World Bank, African Development Bank, Inter-American Development Bank), INGOs and IGPs (UNDP, GGGI, GWP, the World Economic Forum, BRAC and IUCN).
 The 2030 WRG was launched in 2008 at the World Economic Forum and has been hosted by The World Bank Group since 2012.